alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ---
 title: "Monads in C# (Part 3): Composing Deferred Effects with a Tiny IO"
 date: 2026-06-13
-description: "A tiny synchronous IO<T> represents an effectful computation as a cold value.
+description: "A tiny synchronous IO<T> represents a computation with effects as a cold value.
 FlatMap composes those computations, while Run() marks the execution boundary."
 permalink: 2026/06/13/monads-in-c-sharp-part-3-io/
 ---

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

-`IO<T>` lets you compose effectful computations by representing them as deferred computations that can be run later.
+Some functions do more than calculate a value: they may call an API, query a database, send an email, write a file, or observe time or randomness.
+Those interactions are usually called side effects; here I will shorten that to effects.
+A pure function, by contrast, depends only on its declared inputs: the same inputs produce the same result, evaluating it produces no effects, and a call can be replaced with its result without changing the program.

-This article is not advocating an `IO<T>` style as idiomatic C#.
-The goal is to make the separation between constructing and running effectful work visible, not to eliminate effects.
-Effects are what let a program interact with the outside world and do useful work at all.
+Effects make composition harder because calling the function is no longer just asking for a value; it also decides that the outside-world interaction should happen now.

-Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
-These observable interactions are called effects.
-A pure function depends only on its declared inputs: the same inputs produce the same result, and evaluating it does not read from or modify the outside world.
+`IO<T>` represents effectful work as a cold computation value, so larger programs can compose it before crossing the execution boundary.

-Pure functions are easier to compose because recomputing, delaying, repeating, or discarding them does not change anything outside the calculation.
-Effects are different because invocation itself can matter.
-The problem is not that effects exist.
-The problem is that once invoking the function already does work, ordinary composition becomes awkward: whatever invokes the function can accidentally determine how those effects happen. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
-That is fine for pure code, but if the function performs effects directly, those invocation rules become the execution policy.
-Returning `IO<T>` changes the arrangement: the function now returns a suspended effectful computation instead of performing the effect immediately, so the surrounding program can compose those computations first and decide later how the larger whole should run.
+> Note: This is a teaching model, not idiomatic C# advice.
+The goal is not to eliminate effects; useful programs need effects.
+The goal is to make the separation between constructing and running effectful work visible.

 ## When Execution Policy Matters